 - How old was Terah, father of Abraham, when Abraham was born?
 Abraham was 75 years old when he entered the Land of Canaan for the first time.
 But Genesis 11 tells us: “when Terah was 70 years old, he began Abram, Nahor, and Haran.”
 Yet the chapter ends thus: “The years of the life of Terah were 205 years, and he died in Haran.”
 And then Abraham takes his departure.
 Or does he depart sixty years sooner?
 (Stephen the Deacon, in his trial before the Sanhedrin of Jerusalem, said not.
 See Acts 7:4.)

 - At least three different textual authorities (four, if one counts the Book of Jubilees) exist for the ages-at-birth-of-named-son of the Patriarchs of Genesis chapters 5 and 11.
 Of the two, only Genesis chapter 11 is relevant to dating the Global Flood.
 The three texts are, of course, the Masoretic Text (MT), the Septuagint (LXX), and the Samaritan Pentateuch (SP).
+(See Sewell C, “Biblical Chronology and Dating of the Early Bible,” on Lambert Dolphin’s site, for tabulated raw data from those three authorities.)
 Each has its defenders and its detractors.
 And often the dispute among the three camps is as heated as is the dispute between the Ussher and Thiele loyalists (see above).

 Of the twenty-four calculated dates, five fall within the astronomical range of 3290 BC ± 100 years.
 All five are consistent only with the Long Sojourn in Egypt.
 Four are consistent with the LXX, three are consistent with the Late Birth of Abraham, and three (not all the same three) are consistent with Ussher’s chronology of the Hebrew Kings.
 The one calculated date that matches all four of these assumptions is 3343 BC.
 This is well within the expected 100-year error.